 9. Kaniakapupu Ruins

 Better known as King Kamehameha III’s summer home, these ruins are both a phenomenal treasure and piece of true Hawaiian history hidden away near Oahu’s Pali Highway.
 The structure dates back to 1847, and was only used for a few decades before being abandoned and reclaimed by nature.
+Unfortunately, you are not allowed to visit the ruins and must simply admire this stunning piece of Hawaiian history in photographs.

 10. Kalalau Trail